 In Yoruba mythology, Sango is worshipped as the god of thunder, lightning, fire, and dance.
 He is believed to have been one of the first kings of the Old Oyo empire.

 Sango is often depicted wielding a double-headed axe and wearing a red traditional cloth.
-His ability to summon thunder and lightning reflects his fiery temperament and his role as a divine judge that strikes down liars, thieves, and those who abuse power.
+His ability to summon thunder and lightning reflects his fiery temperament and his role as a divine judge that strikes down liars, and thieves.

 Shango’s domain extends beyond the battlefield.
 He is also associated with drumming, dancing, and celebration.